 A Closer Look at Healthcare Administrator Salaries in Texas, by Location

-The top 10% of healthcare administrators in Texas enjoy salaries well into the six digits, with metro regions like Austin-Round Rock and Brownsville-Harlingen revealing salaries of revealing salaries of $172,370 and $175,310, respectively.
+The top 10% of healthcare administrators in Texas enjoy salaries well into the six digits, with metro regions like Austin-Round Rock and Brownsville-Harlingen revealing salaries of $173,380 and $166,820, respectively.
+However the non-metro West Texas regions sweeps this category with its eyebrow-raising $203,070 salary figure.

 Dallas-Fort Worth-Arlington